 - Vaccine Manufacturing

 As one of the first industry events to include an in-person option during the pandemic, many live speakers shared their gratitude for the return to in-person events, a sentiment shared by most of the audience.
-We estimate that 40-50% of the total participants chose to attend in-person, while the remainder were present through Pathable.
+We estimate that 40-50% of the total participants chose to attend the Bioprocessing Summit in-person, while the remainder were present through Pathable.
 The virtual speakers pre-recorded their talks to be streamed at the summit and also made themselves available for a live Q&A through chat.

 Streams centered on gene and cell therapy were some of the most heavily attended at the entire event.